Skip to main content

 5. Pay off remaining balances

-If you are responsible for paying off the remaining balances or debts, it’s important to do this promptly to avoid collections or further consequences that can hurt your credit.
+If you are responsible for paying off the remaining balances or debts, late or missed payments can lead to collections or other consequences that may affect your credit.

-You will need to review the terms of your relative’s will and estate to see how the funds should be handled.
+The terms of your relative’s will and estate might indicate how the funds should be handled.
 This process can feel overwhelming, so you may want to consider working with a financial advisor or legal aid.

 In conclusion